Max King (rugby league): 2024

 In round 3 of the 2024 NRL Season, King played his 100th NRL match against the Titans at Belmore Sports Ground.
 King played 21 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th on the table.
 King played in their elimination finals loss against Manly.

 2025

 In round 7 of the 2025 NRL season, King broke the competition's longest try-scoring drought of an active player against the South Sydney Rabbitohs on Good Friday, scoring a try in Canterbury's 32-0 win.
 In May, King was selected by New South Wales ahead of the 2025 State of Origin series.

 King played in all three games of the 2025 State of Origin series as New South Wales lost 2-1.
 King was criticised by pundits for his performances in game two and three of the series.

 King played 23 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+King featured in 20 matches for Canterbury in the 2026 NRL season as the club finished 12th on the table.